Nature-Based Climate Solutions

 Some examples of projects that Greensphere is currently working on:

 Greensphere and our partners are working with a state-owned forestry company to invest in continuous cover forestry, change composition of existing stock to increase biodiversity and introduce non-tree shrubs, wildflowers to improve ecosystem benefits.
 The project will improve the long-term resilience of the forests managed by the client while also improving biodiversity and increasing options for claiming other natural capital assets like carbon and biodiversity credits.

-Greensphere is working with large counterparties on two sites in Europe and the US to create a project that includes comprehensive habitat restoration alongside a regenerative agriculture and forestry programme at two diverse sites.
-The project aims to improve the biodiversity of the sites, and on one site ensuring the site meets its ecological system benefits requirements as a wetland.
+Greensphere is working with a number of counterparties on several sites to restore riparian borders and create a circular economy that includes comprehensive habitat restoration alongside a programme of managed harvesting.
+The project aims to improve the biodiversity of the sites, and on one site ensuring the site meets its ecological system benefits requirements to reduce flooding.

 Greensphere’s working with a large landowner to create a sustainable agriculture scheme comprising over 10,000 acres to include removal of fossil based fertilisers, changing crop rotation schemes and introducing renewable energy source and carbon capture projects to provide more diversified sources of income.